These Experimental Shorts Are An 'Exosuit' That Boosts Endurance On The Trail

 The suit weighs about 11 pounds.
 The team's research, published Thursday in the journal Science, finds that a person wearing this suit expended 9.3 percent less energy walking and 4 percent less energy running, compared to wearing no suit.

-That's the equivalent of shedding 16 pounds of weight while walking or 12 pounds while running.
+That's the equivalent of shedding 16 pounds of weight while walking, or 12 pounds while running.

 Walsh says he thinks this suit could be helpful for a soldier carrying heavy weights over long distances.
 Research on the suit was supported by the Defense Advanced Research Projects Agency, which is part of the Defense Department and develops military technology.